day8/re-frame/docs/data-oriented-design.md

 Look carefully into re-frame, and you'll see the primacy of data everywhere.
 Data is the ultimate in late binding.

 !!!
-Note "String-Oriented Programming"
+Note "String Is Code"

-    There is also string-oriented programming which is what you often employ with regex or SQL.
+    There is also string-oriented programming which is what you often employ with regexes or SQL.

-    I'm sure we have all used a string in the right format with a regex engine.
-And if you give a database the right SQL string, it knows how to interpret it.
+    We have all used a string which contins the right format with a regex engine.
+And we've all given a database an SQL string which it knows how to interpret.

-    When the strings concerned are literals, this is straighforward.
+    When the strings concerned are literals, this can be straightforward.
 But it quickly gets ugly if we have to start computing the strings - if we have to use string interpolation to build up the string to be executed.
-And, of course, this happens a lot in the case of SQL.
+And, of course, this happens a lot with SQL.
+And it is awful.
+And consequently, there are a thousand workarounds.

     Data is a better medium for computing code, than strings.
 Datalog (data) is better than SQL (strings).